ralfw/TDDaiymiByExample/Examples/Tennis.md

 		Player2
 	}

-The current score should be returned like this from _RegisterWin()_ as well as the _CurrentScrore_ property:
+The current score should be returned like this from _RegisterWinFor()_ as well as the _CurrentScrore_ property:

 	"15:40"
 	"Deuce"